 Pest On lychee and/or in Taiwan On lychee and/or in Vietnam Present within Australia Potential to be on the pathway Potential for establishment and spread Potential for economic consequences Consider further?
-Unknown Aetiology Witches' broom No (BAPHIQ 2012a) No (PPD 2012a) Assessment not required Assessment not required Assessment not required Assessment not required No
+Unknown Aetiology Witches' broom No Witches' broom is a disorder of longans and has only been recorded from a longan orchard in Taiwan (BAPHIQ 2012a) No (PPD 2012a) No record found No There has been no record of witches' broom on lychees other than Chen et al. (1996).
+As pointed out in DAFF (2004b), the record of witches' broom on lychee by Chen et al. (1996) was considered questionable by China (AQSIQ 2003c).
+Assessment not required Assessment not required No